 The Berkshire Wind Power Project is the second largest operating wind farm in Massachusetts, capable of producing enough electricity to power 7,800 homes while offsetting the production of nearly 800,000 metric tons of carbon dioxide and the use of 1.45 million barrels of oil.
 Wind speeds average about 18.3 mph atop Brodie Mountain, one of the best inland wind sites in the state.

 The Berkshire Wind Power Project was constructed in two phases.
-Phase One began commercial operation in May 2011 and Phase Two began commercial operation in November 2019.
+Phase I began commercial operation in May 2011 and Phase II began commercial operation in November 2019.

 Berkshire Wind Phase I